jrpotter/notebook/notes/memory/virtual.md

 Physical memory serves as a [[caches|cache]] for virtual memory, backed by disk.
 Virtual memory is partitioned into fixed-size blocks called **virtual pages** (or just **pages**).
 Physical memory is also partitioned into **physical pages** (or **page frames**) of the same size.

 A **page table** is used to map each allocated page to a location in physical memory or on disk.
-It is an array of **page table entries** (PTEs), each of which consists of a valid bit and a (possibly null) memory address.
+It is an array of **page table entries** (PTEs), each of which consists of a valid bit, permission bits, and a (possibly null) memory address.
+Each [[processes|process]] has its own page table and virtual address space.

 Each virtual page belongs to any one of three disjoint sets: